 General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security, and Basic Plan members are not.
-All new members must participate in the Coordinated Plan.
+Coordinated Plan members are covered by Social Security and Basic Plan members are not.
+All new members must participate in the Coordinated Plan and vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).